dubeg/theme-dc/README.md

 The file icons seen in the screenshot are assets collected from the [Seti_ST3 repository](https://github.com/ctf0/Seti_ST3).

-I modified and added a few of my own however.
+I modified and added a few of my own as well.

 ### Similar themes

 - [Seti_ST3](https://github.com/ctf0/Seti_ST3)
 - [Cobalt2](https://github.com/wesbos/cobalt2)
+- ...

 ## Credits